anup-moitra/md102-intune-virtual-company-lab/05-application-deployment/microsoft-store-app-deployment.md

 ## Screenshot Upload Checklist

-Upload the following screenshots to:
+The following screenshots were used for this lab and should exist in:

 ```text
 screenshots/sanitized/application-deployment/